marcoscavaleiro/AWSServelessDemo/README.md

 ## /coupon?size=
-This one will generate one random string code with the size you pass in parameter If you pass an value smaller or equal zero, will return Bad Request(400) If yu pass an not a number parameter, will return Bad Request(400)
+This one will generate one random string code with the size you pass in parameter If you pass an value smaller or equal zero, will return Bad Request(400) If you pass an value and is not a number parameter, will return Bad Request(400)

 Demo: https://ea9vompxnc.execute-api.sa-east-1.amazonaws.com/Prod/coupon?size=5